-When an application for admission is complete, it is brought to the next meeting of the Admissions Committee.
-The Committee may decide: (a) to approve the application and offer admission; (b) to offer admission in another program or college; (c) to seek further information (to defer consideration); (d) place the applicant in a "waiting pool" (with the possibility of a later admission offer, space permitting); or (e) to decline the application.
+The Admissions Committee may decide: (a) to approve the application and offer admission; (b) to offer admission in another program or college; (c) to defer decision (pending further information or institutional deliberation); (d) place the applicant in a "waiting pool" (with the possibility of a later admission offer, space permitting); or (e) to decline the application.
 The GCTS Director will write the applicant accordingly, with a copy to the college concerned.
 An offer of admission will indicate the languages (if any) in which the applicant is deemed to have demonstrated competence or proficiency, and the conditions (if any) which have been attached to the applicant's admission.
-If the applicant considers that he or she has competence in a language not noted in the letter of admission, he or she should advise the Graduate Director in the college of registration, so that the matter can be adjudicated.
+If the applicant considers that they have competence in a language not noted in the letter of admission, they should advise the Graduate Director in the college of registration, so that the matter can be adjudicated.